Media Literacy and Young People

 Background and significance

-In the first stage of our research (Phase 1, 2017-2018) we partnered with Crinkling News to carry out a national survey.
+In the first stage of our research (Phase 1, 2017-2018) we carried out a national survey.
 We found that most young Australians (aged 8-16 years) value news and consume it regularly.
-However, most don’t know how to spot fake news – yet they are not receiving news media literacy training at school.
-Young Australians also have very low levels of trust in news media organisations: they trust their family and teachers far more as news sources.
+However, most young people feel excluded from news media and many don’t know how to spot misinformation – yet they are not receiving news media literacy training at school.

 In second stage of our research (Phase 2, 2019-2020) we worked with Museum of Australian Democracy (MoAD) to develop the news media literacy of young Australians.
-This project supported and complemented a new exhibition at MoAD titled, Truth Power and a Free Press.
-This project was funded by MoAD, Google Australia, Western Sydney University and Queensland University of Technology with in-kind support from ABC Education.
+This project supported and complemented a new exhibition at MoAD titled, Truth Power and a Free Press

 National Benefit